oxodil/av-api-testing/README.md

 - **Alpha Vantage API Key**: Obtain your API key from [Alpha Vantage](https://www.alphavantage.co/support/#api-key).
 - **FRED API Key**: Obtain your API key from [FRED](https://fred.stlouisfed.org/docs/api/api_key.html).
 Note that this key is stored as a GitHub secret and is not needed for local runs.

+## TO DO - Add documentation for docker